The Reality Behind Opioid Addiction

 Where do we go from here?
 Addiction is complex, and treating it is no easy feat.
 It’s a chronic and relapsing disease that has many layers to it.
 It helps to think of addiction as an onion.
 The first layer that needs to be removed is the substance that is being abused, or in the case of process addictions, a compulsion or behavior.
 Underneath that layer are all of the things that fed the addiction, and family dysfunction is often at the core.

-At Feinberg Addiction Services, we have found that treating addiction should not be viewed as a one-way-treats-all approach.
+At Feinberg Consulting, we have found that treating addiction should not be viewed as a one-way-treats-all approach.
 Treatment plans that are customized to meet an individual’s specific needs have been proven to be the most effective way of treating addiction.
 Our treatment plans are also family-centered.
 We coach family members to become empowered participants in their loved one’s recovery process (and their own), which helps them see the ways in which they may have enabled an addiction.

 Long-term treatment is proven to be the most effective approach, as it provides the addict and his or her family the support necessary for healing to occur as the layers are peeled away.
 And in order for long-term recovery to be possible, all of the layers of the onion must be peeled back and addressed.